-HB1249 is the return of a concept from 2022 (HB22-1131).
-In 2022, the bill was amended to a task force to review the impacts to services from changing the minimum age of prosecution from 10 years old to 13 years old.
+In 2022, the bill was amended to a task force to review the impacts to services should the minimum age of prosecution increase.
 Last year, CCI was opposed to this bill until it was amended into a task force.
-Governor Polis issued this signing statement with the bill, stating that a recommendation on increasing the minimum age of prosecution should come from the Colorado Commission on Criminal and Juvenile Justice (CCJJ).
-The 32-member Pre-Adolescent Services Task Force created in the amended bill, issued this report in February.
-While their report recommends "expanding and better utilizing current programs and services before creating any new systems of support", it does not specifically make a recommendation regarding local collaborative management programs (CMP).
+(View introduced version of the bill) (View final version of the bill).
+Governor Polis issued this signing statement with the bill, stating that a recommendation on changing the minimum age of prosecution should come from the Colorado Commission on Criminal and Juvenile Justice (CCJJ).
+The 32-member Pre-Adolescent Services Task Force created in the amended bill, issued this report in February of 2023.
+While their report recommends "expanding and better utilizing current programs and services before creating any new systems of support", it does not make a recommendation specific to local collaborative management programs (CMPs).

-Like 2022's introduced bill, this bill increases the minimum age of childhood prosecution from 10 to 13 years old; the only exemption being for homicide [multiple sections].
-Sixteen other state's have a minimum age of 10, including Colorado; two other state's have a minimum age of 13 [view other state's minimum ages, exemptions and approaches here]
+This year's version still "raises the floor" on childhood prosecution; the only exemption being for homicide [multiple sections].
+Sixteen other states have a minimum age of 10, including Colorado; two other states have a minimum age of 13 [view other state's minimum ages, exemptions and approaches here].